eliotstock/dro/SERVER.md

 1. Unplug the ethernet cable before booting.
 Goal: this server has never been online before it's been hardened a bit.
 1. Boot the target.
 Wait for cloud-init to run before logging in.
     1. Default u & p: `ubuntu`/`ubuntu`.
     1. You're required to change your password.
-Don't worry much about the strength of it too much cause we're going to remove the `ubuntu` user in a tick.
+Don't worry about the strength of it cause we're going to remove the `ubuntu` user in a tick.
 1. Remember `Ctrl-Alt F1` through `F6` are there for switching to new terminals and multitasking.
 1. Add a new user and remove the default `ubuntu` one.
     1. `sudo adduser [username]`.